-The remuneration for members of a state, territory or regional board is determined by the Ministerial Council in accordance with the National Law.
+The remuneration for members of a State or Territory Board is determined by the Ministerial Council in accordance with the National Law.
 Remuneration is usually adjusted on an annual basis according to the consumer price index.

 The current remuneration (daily sitting fee) is as follows: